Moon and Earth

 NaubrAIn is a plug-in autonomy brain for robotic platforms.

-It connects to sensors, actuators, and existing flight or robot software, then plans, replans, monitors, and reacts at the edge.
+Designed to connect to sensors, actuators, and existing flight or robot software — and to plan, replan, monitor, and react at the edge.

 Robots that keep working when the unexpected happens.